zachtjones/Multi-Language-Classifier/README.md

 Parameters used: examplesFile=training.txt testingFile=testing.txt numberGenerations=75 poolSize=20,
 with varying tree depth (1-10).

-The above shows that the testing accuracy peaks at just above 95%.
+The above shows that the testing accuracy peaks at 95.9%.

 Overfitting starts to play a part once the depth of the trees exceeds 6.